Steatorrhea: Excess whole nuts in diet

 Some studies have shown that stool lipids are increased when whole nuts are eaten, compared to nut butters, oils or flour and that lipids from whole nuts are significantly less well absorbed.

 Natural fats

 Consuming jojoba oil has been documented to cause steatorrhea and anal leakage because it is indigestible.

 Consuming escolar and oilfish (sometimes mislabelled as butterfish) will often cause steatorrhea, also referred to as gempylotoxism or gempylid fish poisoning or keriorrhea.

 Artificial fats

-The fat substitute Olestra, used to reduce digestible fat in some foods, was reported to cause leakage in some consumers during the test-marketing phase.
+The fat substitute Olestra, used to reduce digestible fat in some foods, was reported to cause anal leakage in some consumers during the test-marketing phase.
 As a result, the product was reformulated before general release to a hydrogenated form that is not liquid at physiologic temperature.
 The U.S. Food and Drug Administration warning indicated excessive consumption of Olestra could result in "loose stools"; however, this warning has not been required since 2003.